PauloPHLP/ThirtyDaysOfCSS/README.md

 ## 🔎️ Description

-Thirty days of CSS is a challenge that aims to help you improve your coding skills by doing mini daily projects using HTML5 and CSS3.
+Thirty days of CSS is a challenge that aims to help you improve your coding skills by doing small daily projects using HTML5 and CSS3.
 In my case, I have decied to create a React.js application to serve as a base to all the challanges.

 ## 👀️ Rules